-Candytuft is an evergreen perennial that gets its name from the fragrant umbels of blossoms that cover it from late spring to early summer—so much so that the foliage is sometimes obscured.
+Candytuft is an evergreen perennial that gets its name from the fragrant umbels of blossoms that cover it from late spring to early summer, so much so that the foliage is sometimes obscured.
 Because this plant forms such a compact mat of foliage, it works well at the front of a border.
-These ground-hugging perennials are actually considered sub-shrubs.
-Candytuft is also extremely drought-tolerant, which makes it suitable for use in rock gardens or very dry areas of the garden.
+These ground-hugging perennials are actually considered sub-shrubs because their stems get woody.
+Candytuft is also extremely drought-tolerant, which makes it suitable for rock gardens or very dry areas of the garden.

 Candytuft Care Must-Knows

-This tough southern European native requires well-drained soil because it is susceptible to crown rot when left standing in soggy dirt.
+This tough southern European native requires well-drained soil because it is susceptible to crown rot in soggy conditions.
 Avoid soil with too much clay because such ground holds too much moisture, especially during winter months.
-The soil should also be more alkaline than acidic.
+The soil should be more alkaline than acidic.

 As candytuft grows along the ground, its sprawling stems root wherever they lay on the soil, creating dense mats of foliage.
-These rooted cuttings can be left to create a large spectacle or they can be divided up and transplanted throughout the garden.
+These rooted stems can be left where they are or they can be divided up and transplanted throughout the garden.